Clete2/WebserviceExample/README.md

 1. Download and start Spring Tool Suite from https://spring.io/tools/sts/all
 2. Click File -> Import... -> Existing Maven Projects
-3. Run the class com.clete2.example.Boot
+3. Run the class sf.example.Boot

 # Note
 In the real world, there would be a lot of duplicate code to remove, but I have left the duplication for demonstration purposes.